-Last week, Nintendo released the DSi — a revamped version of their massively popular DS.
+Last week, Nintendo — a revamped version of their massively popular DS.
 Meanwhile Sony is vowing that 2009 is going to be the year the powerful-yet-pummeled PSP finally picks itself up off the mat and offers the best lineup of games yet … all this while the rumor mill says a new version of the PSP will surface sometime later this year.

 As for the newest contender, Apple is expected to unveil a new iPhone around the time the iPhone 3.0 operating system launches in June.
 There’s also speculation that Apple’s App Store will soon add a “premium games section,” putting the heat and the hurt on Sony and Nintendo for good.

 All in all it’s a great time to be a fan of portable gaming (and juicy corporate rivalries).
 But which gadget is going to scrap its way to the top, and more importantly, which one is right for you?
 Here’s a look at how the three competitors stack up.

 There’s no doubt, all eyes are on Apple.
 The super-sexy iPhone and the only-slightly-less-sexy iPod touch are the gadgets that every company wishes they’d dreamed up.
 (A whopping 30 million of these devices had been sold worldwide as of December).